 Cellach, in The Secret of Kells.
 As the sacking of Kells begins, it begins to get through to the Abbot that, despite all his preparation, things aren't going to work out.
 And what follows is a massive slaughter that basically makes the rest of his life one really prolonged version of this trope.

 In South Park: Bigger, Longer, and Uncut, Conan O'Brien turns in Terrence and Phillip to Mothers Against Canada.
 When Terrence and Phillip remind Conan that he laughed at their movie and that he's "A very bad man" for betraying them, Conan shouts "What have I done?" and tosses himself out a window.

 Sintel: The main character has spent years searching for her missing friend, a baby dragon, and killing the adult dragon that kidnapped it.
 Sadly, more years had passed than she realized, and she ends up killing her now adult dragon friend by mistake.

-In Toy Story, Slinky says this when he and the other toys see Woody and Buzz riding toward the moving truck and realize Woody was telling the truth.
+In Toy Story, Slinky paraphrases this when he and the other toys see Woody and Buzz riding toward the moving truck and realize Woody was telling the truth.
 Downplayed with this Played for Laughs line: